blockbridge/blockbridge-kb/guide/vmware/index.md

 Enter the CHAP username and secret from the Blockbridge initiator profile.
-Blockbridge targets support mutual authentication -- a good idea if you're concerned about an attacker interposing a illegitimate iSCSI target in your infrastructure.
+Blockbridge targets support mutual authentication -- a good idea if you're concerned about an attacker interposing an illegitimate iSCSI target in your infrastructure.

 {% include img.html align="center" max-width="50%" file="image23.jpg"